looker-open-source/looker-explore-assistant/explore-assistant-extension/README.md

 jsonPayload.component="explore-assistant-metadata"
 ```

-### Security

-The deployed Cloud Function will be public by default.
-This is because historically a Looker instance hasn't had a mechanism to authenticate to GCP services.
-To secure this endpoint there will be a few options and they will be dependent on your environment and needs:

-* [Low Lift] Keep public and allowlist the extension URL in the [function via CORS](https://flask-cors.readthedocs.io/en/latest/)
-* [Low Lift] Simple [access token](https://flask-cors.readthedocs.io/en/latest/) based authentication (store token in Looker check in the function)
-* [Medium Lift] Use proxy, either load balancer or api gateway and keep function private (ie. [internal traffic only](https://cloud.google.com/functions/docs/networking/network-settings#:~:text=Traffic%20to%20a%20Cloud%20Functions,Shared%20VPC%20networks%20is%20denied.)).

 ## 2. Looker Extension Framework Setup
 **Important** If you are not familiar with the Looker Extension Framework, please review [this documentation](https://developers.looker.com/extensions/overview/) first before moving forward.

 ### Getting Started for Development

-1. From the Explore Assistant root directory (`cd`) to the Explore Assistant Extension Cloud Function Deployment folder.
+1. From the Explore Assistant root directory (`cd`) to the Explore Assistant Extension folder. *If deploying from Cloudshell, you should already be in this folder*.

    ```bash
    cd explore-assistant-extension